Quansight-Labs/quansight-labs-site/posts/2021/09/array-libraries-interoperability.md

 ## Protocols for Interoperable Behaviour

-Now that the problem and motivation is pellucid, let's dive into the technicalities involved in array libraries interoperability and understand the protocols making this a reality.
+Now that the problem and motivation is clear, let's dive into the technicalities involved in array libraries interoperability and understand the protocols making this a reality.